 Even inadvertent violations can land you in some hot water.
 Statutory violations can range from $750 to $30,000 per violation, and that doesn’t include attorney’s fees.
 Intentional violations can cost up to $150,000!

 You can avoid the trouble by purchasing a license to play the work.
 Associations can purchase annual licenses for music from ASCAP (American Society of Composers, Authors and Publishers), BMI (Broadcast Music Inc.), UMG (Universal Music Group), RIAA (Recording Industry Association of America) and SESAC (Society of European Stage Authors and Composers).
 A license from any of the above organizations only applies to copyrighted material in that organization’s collection, so you may need to obtain licenses from more than one organization.
 For movies, the licensing organizations are MPLC (Motion Picture Licensing Corporation) and Criterion Pictures.

 The bottom line is that it’s better to be safe than sorry.
 Licensing costs are minimal, but copyright violations can be expensive.

-Goodman Holmgren Law Group exists to make the work of HOAs as easy as possible.
-We specialize in HOA legal counsel in Arizona, and provide tailored help for each of our clients.
+Goodman Holmgren Smith exists to make the work of HOAs as easy as possible.
+We specialize in HOA legal counsel in Arizona and Denver, and provide tailored help for each of our clients.
 Do you need advice on your HOA practices?
 Contact us today for more information or to schedule a consultation.